We’re living in

 The deception

-When you pick up that package of meat at your local supermarket, it might look fresh and wholesome – but looks can be deceiving.
+When you pick up that package of meat at your local supermarket, it might look fresh, natural and wholesome – but looks can be deceiving.

 Ultra-Processed Animals (UPAs) are processed long before they ever reach the shelf, often treated with antibiotics, growth hormones, and additives that don’t need to be disclosed to the public.